Housing association tenants

 Take the time to read the information on the Bucks Home Choice website and to review the policy as this includes information as to who may qualify to join the register and how applications are assessed.

-If you are dissatisfied with your landlord you have the right to make a complaint.
+If you're dissatisfied with your landlord, you have the right to make a complaint.
 Find more information about your rights as a tenant on the social housing complaints website.

 Where you have exhausted the complaints process, you have a right to make a complaint to the Housing Ombudsman.
 Your landlord should advise you how to do this when your complaint is concluded, if you remain unhappy.
 Find further information on the Housing Ombudsman Service website.